 7. CCTV Monitoring as a Cost-Saving Alternative to On-Site Guards

 RMS’s remote CCTV monitoring service provides constant oversight without the costs and logistical challenges of on-site personnel.
+Many firms are now performing a cost-risk comparison between security systems and self-monitoring, discovering that professional remote oversight offers the best balance of protection and ROI.

 8. Cybersecurity and GDPR Compliance Are More Critical Than Ever